How Good is Post-Hoc Watermarking With Language Model Rephrasing?: Experiments

 \subsection{Post-hoc Code Watermarking}

-\paragraph{\textbf{Experimental details.}} We now conduct experiments on HumanEval and MBPP to evaluate the feasibility of post-hoc watermarking on structured and verifiable text, where watermarking requires to preserve the syntax and the function of the code.
+\paragraph{\textbf{Experimental details.}} We now conduct experiments on HumanEval and MBPP to evaluate the feasibility of post-hoc watermarking on structured and verifiable text, where watermarking requires preserving the syntax and the function of the code.

 \emph{Data preparation and preprocessing.} For each problem instance, we concatenate the provided prompt (\eg function signature and docstring) and the canonical solution.
 We make sure that the last top-level function definition of the code is the target for execution by moving it if necessary.
 We show in App.~\ref{app:code-tasks} an example of a HumanEval task.
 Overall, this dataset comprises 164 HumanEval and 974 MBPP code samples, with average lengths of 180 and 80 tokens, respectively.
 The code samples range from approximately 20 to 500 tokens in length.